Enrico Fermi: Manhattan Project

 French scientists Hans von Halban, Lew Kowarski, and Frédéric Joliot-Curie had demonstrated that uranium bombarded by neutrons emitted more neutrons than it absorbed, suggesting the possibility of a chain reaction.
 Fermi and Anderson did so too a few weeks later.
 Leó Szilárd obtained 200 kg of uranium oxide from Canadian radium producer Eldorado Gold Mines Limited, allowing Fermi and Anderson to conduct experiments with fission on a much larger scale.
-Fermi and Szilárd collaborated on a design of a device to achieve a self-sustaining nuclear reaction—a nuclear reactor.
+Fermi and Szilárd collaborated on the design of a device to achieve a self-sustaining nuclear reaction—a nuclear reactor.
 Owing to the rate of absorption of neutrons by the hydrogen in water, it was unlikely that a self-sustaining reaction could be achieved with natural uranium and water as a neutron moderator.
 Fermi suggested, based on his work with neutrons, that the reaction could be achieved with uranium oxide blocks and graphite as a moderator instead of water.
 This would reduce the neutron capture rate, and in theory make a self-sustaining chain reaction possible.
 Szilárd came up with a workable design: a pile of uranium oxide blocks interspersed with graphite bricks.
 Szilárd, Anderson, and Fermi published a paper on "Neutron Production in Uranium".
 But their work habits and personalities were different, and Fermi had trouble working with Szilárd.

 Fermi was among the first to warn military leaders about the potential impact of nuclear energy, giving a lecture on the subject at the Navy Department on 18 March 1939.
 The response fell short of what he had hoped for, although the Navy agreed to provide $1,500 towards further research at Columbia.
 Later that year, Szilárd, Eugene Wigner, and Edward Teller sent the letter signed by Einstein to US president Franklin D. Roosevelt, warning that Nazi Germany was likely to build an atomic bomb.
 In response, Roosevelt formed the Advisory Committee on Uranium to investigate the matter.

 The Advisory Committee on Uranium provided money for Fermi to buy graphite, and he built a pile of graphite bricks on the seventh floor of the Pupin Hall laboratory.
 By August 1941, he had six tons of uranium oxide and thirty tons of graphite, which he used to build a still larger pile in Schermerhorn Hall at Columbia.

 The S-1 Section of the Office of Scientific Research and Development, as the Advisory Committee on Uranium was now known, met on 18 December 1941, with the US now engaged in World War II, making its work urgent.
 Most of the effort sponsored by the committee had been directed at producing enriched uranium, but Committee member Arthur Compton determined that a feasible alternative was plutonium, which could be mass-produced in nuclear reactors by the end of 1944.
 He decided to concentrate the plutonium work at the University of Chicago.
 Fermi reluctantly moved, and his team became part of the new Metallurgical Laboratory there.